 How We Are Funded:

 Each student is matched with an individual sponsor or group willing to contribute toward a child’s tuition ($4,000 annually for grades K-8; $4,500 annually for grades 9-12).
 Sponsors receive the child’s report card, school photo, letter from the Executive Director, and a thank you note from the student.
-Star Kids also welcomes partial sponsor commitments and donations of any amount, which help with after-school programs, summer camps, uniforms, tutoring, and school-based field trips.
-In addition to our sponsors’ support, other Educational Program expenses (including after-school programs, summer camps, tutoring, etc.) are provided by the generosity of foundation grants, corporations, the Dioceses of Fall River and Providence, schools, parishes, our annual appeal, and multiple fundraising events.
-Star Kids is very fortunate to have our administrative expenses covered by our founder, Timothy Flanigan, M.D., as well as through our annual appeal, annual fundraising events, and foundation grants.
+Star Kids also welcomes partial sponsor commitments and donations of any amount, which help fund after-school programs, summer camps, uniforms, tutoring, and school-based field trips.
+In addition to our sponsors’ support, other Educational Program expenses (including after-school programs, summer camps, tutoring, etc.) are provided by the generosity of foundation grants, annual appeal donors, event sponsors and fundraising events.

 How We Determine Success:

 The short-term goal for our program is to have each child attend school every day, and to thrive within their academic community.
 Star Kids expects the child to do the very best that they can in all of their classes with the hope that they will excel.
 Students are encouraged to become involved in the school community.
 Their involvement in the after-school programs, summer camps, and mentor programs encourages them to become interested and fully engaged in the community.
-The ultimate long-term goal for the Star Kids Program is for each child to graduate from high school and to pursue a higher educational experience.
+The ultimate long-term goal for the Star Kids Program is for each child to graduate from high school and be in a better position to pursue a higher education.
 It is our wish that each student become independent, productive and self-sufficient members of their community.

-Our first Star Kid graduated from high school in June 2006, and as of June 2017, 43 Star Kids have graduated from the Program.
+Our first Star Kid graduated from high school in June 2006, and as of June 2020, 73 Star Kids have graduated from the program.